List

 #1 New York Times Bestseller

-In this highly anticipated sequel to the New York Times bestselling Better Than the Movies, Wes and Liz struggle to balance their feelings for each other with the growing pains of being a college student.
+In this highly anticipated sequel to the New York Times bestselling Better Than the Movies, Wes and Liz struggle to balance their feelings for each other with the growing pains of being a college student in a “worthy second-chance romance” (Kirkus Reviews).

 For a few beautiful months, Wes had his dream girl: strong-willed girl-next-door Liz.
 But right as the two were about to set off to UCLA to start their freshman year together, tragedy struck.
 Wes was left dealing with the fallout, which ultimately meant losing Liz in the process.